Target costing: Market-driven target costing

 Market driven target costing is the first section in the target costing process which focuses on studying market conditions and determining the company's profit margin in order to identify the allowable cost of a product.
 Market driven costing can go through 5 steps including: establish company's long-term sales and profit objective; develop the mix of products; identify target selling price for each product; identify profit margin for each product; and calculate allowable cost of each product.

 Company's long-term sales and profit objectives are developed from an extensive analysis of relevant information relating to customers, market and products.
 Only realistic plans are accepted to proceed to the next step.
 Product mix is designed carefully to ensure that it satisfies many customers, but also does not contain too many products to confuse customers.
 Company may use simulation to explore the impact of overall profit objective to different product mixes and determine the most feasible product mix.
 Target selling price, target profit margin and allowable cost are identified for each product.
 Target selling price need to consider to the expected market condition at the time launching the product.
 Internal factors such as product's functionality and profit objective, and external factors such as company's image or expected price of competitive products will influence target selling price.
 Company's long-term profit plan and life-cycle cost are considered when determining target profit margin.
 Firms might set up target profit margin based on either actual profit margin of previous products or target profit margin of product line.
 Simulation for overall group profitability can help to make sure achieving group target.
 Subtracting target profit margin from target selling price results in allowable cost for each product.
-Allowable cost is the amount that can spent on a product to ensure its profit target is met if it is sold at its target price.
+Allowable cost is the amount that can be spent on a product to ensure its profit target is met if it is sold at its target price.
 It is the signal about the magnitude of cost saving that team need to achieve.